yvesbou/uni-v2-clone/README.md

 # Uni V2 Clone (Educational Purpose)

-# Supply Liquidity

-# Withdraw Liquidity

 # Price Impact of a Swap

+Uniswap revolutionised trading by introducing the AMM (automated market maker) with the following equation:

 $$
 x \cdot y = k
 $$

-As we know from previous paragraphs this $k$ is not really constant, but in each trade, $k$ is only allowed to increase, but never decrease. $k$ decreases in fact if LPs withdraw their position as they withdraw $x$ and $y$. $k$ increases when trades happen as traders pay a fee to the pool.
+This equation allows to trade $x$ against $y$ and vice versa while including the dynamic of supply and demand.
+In each trade, $k$ is only allowed to increase (fees), but never decrease. ($k$ decreases in fact if LPs withdraw their position as they withdraw $x$ and $y$.)

+If plotted one can see that the price impact is stronger the more the $x$ , $y$ pair is pushed out of balance.

 # Swap